-The OLED vs LED monitor debate is real.
-These competing flat-panel display technologies both have unique qualities, and some potential drawbacks.
+The OLED vs. LED monitor debate is real.
+These competing flat-panel display technologies both have unique qualities and potential drawbacks.
 So, how do you choose which one will best suit your needs?
-While OLED may seem like the best bet for all, you’ll want to first get a clear idea of what you’re going to use the monitor for.
+While OLED may seem like the best bet, you want to first get a clear idea of what you’re going to use the monitor for.

 Keep reading to uncover the key differences between OLED and LED flat-panel displays.
-Or, supercharge your creative workflow with the ViewSonic ColorPro VP16-OLED portable monitor.
+Or supercharge your creative workflow with the ViewSonic ColorPro VP16-OLED portable monitor while you’re at it!

-If you research computer monitor technology or explore the monitors currently available on the market, the OLED vs LED monitor question will pop up sooner than later.
+If you research computer monitor technology or explore the monitors currently available on the market, the OLED vs. LED monitor question pop ups sooner than later.

-Despite sounding similar, OLED and LED monitors utilize fundamentally different technology to emit light so users can see images on their screens.
-Both OLED and LED have their advantages and drawbacks, so it’s important to understand what each technology offers and when one might be more suitable than the other.
+Despite sounding similar, OLED and LED monitors utilize very different technology to emit light, so users see images on their screens.
+Both OLED and LED have their advantages and drawbacks, so it’s important to understand what each technology offers and when each applies most.

-This read will provide an in-depth exploration of OLED vs LED monitor technology, outlining how they work, the ways in which OLED and LED monitors differ from one another, and more.
-We will also provide information on who can benefit the most from each technology and why.
+This post provides in-depth exploration of OLED vs. LED monitor technology, outlining how they work, the ways OLED and LED monitors differ, and more.
+We also provide information on who benefits most from each technology and why.

-Currently, LED monitor technology remains the most popular option, having proven its reliability over many years.
-As the name suggests, LED monitors utilize light-emitting diodes to provide backlighting, which illuminates a liquid-crystal display (LCD), to create an on-screen picture.
+Currently, LEDs remain the most popular option, having proven their reliability over many years.
+As the name suggests, LED monitors utilize light-emitting diodes to provide backlighting.
+That illuminates a liquid-crystal display (LCD) to create images.

 Understanding the difference between LED and LCD displays can be confusing.
-Many people think they’re competing technologies, but that’s not the case.
-LED refers to the display’s backlighting, while LCD refers to the liquid crystals that control the light.
-In fact, all LED monitors use LCD panels with LED backlighting, which is why they’re sometimes called LED/LCD displays.
+LED refers to the display’s backlighting, while LCD refers to the liquid crystals that control light.
+All LED monitors use LCD panels with LED backlighting, so they’re sometimes called LED/LCD displays.

 LED screens do have some advantages over OLED.
-For one, they’re less prone to issues like screen burn or image retention, where traces of a previous image linger on the screen.
-And thanks to their backlighting, LED screens can achieve higher brightness levels than OLED displays.
-They’re also generally more affordable, and while the contrast of LED displays aren’t as strong as OLED, mini-LED technology has made strides in closing this gap.
+They’re less prone to issues like screen burn or image retention, where traces of a previous image linger on the screen.
+And thanks to their backlighting, LED screens achieve higher brightness levels than OLED displays.
+They’re also more affordable, and while the contrast on LED displays isn’t as strong as OLED’s, mini-LED technology has been closing this gap.

 LED/LCD monitors use a backlight made up of light-emitting diodes (LEDs) to illuminate an LCD panel.
-The LCD layer then controls how much light reaches each pixel to create the image.
-Since the backlight is always on, the entire screen is lit, which limits the ability to achieve true blacks and deep contrast.
+The LCD layer controls how much light reaches each pixel to create images.
+Since the backlight is almost always on, the entire screen is lit, which limits the ability to achieve true blacks and deep contrast.
+However, since 2014 or so local dimming zones have helped LEDs mitigate this drawback, though not to OLED levels.

 OLED, or organic light-emitting diode, takes a more advanced approach.
 Instead of relying on a backlight, each pixel generates its own light through an electroluminescent layer.
-This allows for individual pixel control, meaning pixels can turn completely off when needed.
+This allows for individual pixel control, meaning pixels turn completely off when needed.
 The result?
-Flawless blacks, higher contrast, and colors that feel richer and more lifelike.
+Flawless blacks, nearly infinite contrast, and colors that feel richer and more lifelike.

-This fundamental difference is why OLED is known as “emissive” technology — each pixel emits its own light.
-By contrast, LED/LCD displays are “transmissive” because light passes through an LCD layer to form the image.
-While the names sound alike, OLED and LED technology are worlds apart in how they deliver picture quality, with OLED offering unmatched depth, color, and clarity.
+This big difference is why OLED is known as “emissive” technology.
+Each pixel emits its own light.
+By contrast, LED/LCD displays are “transmissive” because light passes through an LCD layer to form images.
+While the names sound alike, OLED and LED technology differ in picture delivery, with OLED offering unmatched depth, color, and clarity.

 The Benefits of OLED Technology